Historical data is so outdated

 The in-session difference

-ISM focuses on the micro-behaviors of active users and identifies the likelihood of purchase based on algorithms using industry-specific models.
+In-session marketing focuses on the micro-behaviors of active users and identifies the likelihood of purchase based on algorithms using industry-specific models.
 With predictions to understand who will purchase or not, AI-driven decisioning can automatically deploy tailored actions at scale — all within milliseconds.

-The real magic of ISM happens when a visitor’s intent is determined to be influenceable (can be convinced to purchase).
+The real magic of in-session marketing happens when a visitor’s intent is determined to be influenceable (can be convinced to purchase).
 We know shopping is an emotional experience.
 What if an ecommerce brand could leverage that emotion by providing tailored discounts or promotions based on what the consumer is actively looking at?
 What about guiding a visitor to things that are in stock based on their activity rather than having them leave after landing on a product that’s unavailable?
 The opportunities that come from knowing and reacting to customer intent in-session unlock greater revenue outcomes for ecommerce brands — from increasing conversion rates to lowering cart abandonment to smarter incentive offers.

 In-session marketing platforms deliver predictive segmentation of all users (yes, anonymous included), instantly triggered experiences and immediate results.
 Further, the lack of any data latency with in-session marketing enables ecommerce brands to act on the most viable insights.
 Poor data costs U.S. businesses $600 billion yearly.
 Avoid adding to this number by finding a better source of truth than historical data or near real-time analytics.